 Please visit our website www.australiaawardsafrica.org.
 If you have a specific question that is not addressed on the website, contact Palladium.
-Palladium is the Managing Contractor engaged by the Australian Government for the administration and logistical management of the Australia Awards – Africa program.
+Palladium is the Managing Contractor engaged by the Australian Government for the administration and logistical management of the Australia Awards -Africa.
 Direct your queries to email@example.com.

-Currently, the Australia Awards – Africa program offers three types of Awards:
+Currently, the Australia Awards program offers two types of Awards:

-For more information on the types of Awards, go to http://www.australiaawardsafrica.org/awards/types-of-awards/
+For more information on the awards available, go to http://www.australiaawardsafrica.org/awards/types-of-awards/

-No. Australia Awards – Africa scholarships are only offered to selected candidates to undertake postgraduate studies.
-Candidates applying must already hold a Bachelor’s degree.
+Australia Awards Scholarships and Australia Awards Short Courses are offered to selected candidates to undertake postgraduate studies or training.
+Eligible candidates must already hold a bachelors degree.

-PhD scholarships are currently not offered under the Australia Awards - Africa program.
+PhD scholarships are currently not offered under the Australia Awards program.

-On the Australia Awards – Africa website, click on the “Apply for an Award” button.
-Select your country and the Award Type you would like to apply for and then check your Eligibility.
-If you meet the Eligibility Criteria for your country proceed with your application and request an application form.
+On the Australia Awards website, click on the “Apply for an Award” button.
+Select your country and the award type you would like to apply for and then check your eligibility.
+If you meet the eligibility criteria for your country proceed with your application.

-Yes, you may apply for a Scholarship if you meet the eligibility criteria for an award, however, it will not guarantee that you will be awarded an Australia Awards Masters Scholarship.
+Yes, you may apply if you meet the eligibility criteria for an award, however, it will not guarantee that you will be awarded an Australia Awards Scholarship.

 - The full costs of tuition fees for up to two years